 Perhaps hoping to avoid additional sanctions, Iran attended December 2010 and January 2011 talks with the six powers negotiating with Iran, but no substantive progress was reported at any of these meetings.
 The prospects for new talks have increased since August 2011 as a result of Iran-Russia discussions of new formulas for compromise, supplemented by Iranian official statements suggesting potential acceptance of some widely discussed international proposals.
-However, no date for new talks has been announced.
+However, no date for new talks has been announced, and the November 2011 IAEA report has led to an Administration push for additional multilateral sanctions as well as agitation in Israel that leads some observers to perceive that Israel could take unilateral military action against Iran.